surabhi0901/-comprehensive_banking_analytics/README.md

 xgboost
 imbalanced-learn
 matplotlib
+You can install these libraries using pip:

+bash
+Copy code
-You can install these libraries using pip: pip install pandas numpy seaborn scikit-learn xgboost imbalanced-learn matplotlib
+pip install pandas numpy seaborn scikit-learn xgboost imbalanced-learn matplotlib Data

-Data
 The dataset used in this project is a CSV file containing banking information.
 The data is loaded using pandas and various preprocessing steps are performed to prepare it for analysis and modeling.